MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-custom-policies.md

 ## Next steps

-Regardless of whether you use the Azure portal, Bicep, or Terraform to manage your Azure landing zone infrastructure, policies change over time and need to be managed.
+Regardless of whether you use the Azure portal, Bicep, or Terraform to manage your Azure landing zone infrastructure, you need to manage policy changes over time.
 Use the flow in this article as a starting point to develop processes around policy management for your Azure landing zone implementation.